RexKing6/rexking6.github.io/_pages/about.md

 *[^_^]: title: "About [中文](http://runqingchen.rexking6.top/about_cn)"

 Hi!
 I’m Run-Qing Chen.
-I'm now an Master Student supervised by [Dr. Wan-Lei Zhao](http://pami.xmu.edu.cn/~wlzhao/index.htm) on Computer Science and Technology in Department of Computer Science, School of Informatics, Xiamen University.
+I'm now a Master Student supervised by [Dr. Wan-Lei Zhao](http://pami.xmu.edu.cn/~wlzhao/index.htm) on Computer Science and Technology in Department of Computer Science, School of Informatics, Xiamen University.

 I received my Bachelor degree on Information and Computing Science from Nanjing University of Posts and Telecommunications in Jul.
 2018 supervised by [Dr. Song-Song Wu](https://www.researchgate.net/profile/Songsong_Wu).
 During that period, My research focus was Zero-shot Learning.